Travis Barker Breaks Silence About His Hospitalization and "Life-Threatening" Medical Scare - E! Online

 Travis Barker is on the mend after his recent medical scare.

-On June 28, the Blink-182 musician was brought by ambulance to Cedars-Sinai Medical Center in Los Angeles with wife Kourtney Kardashian by his side.
+On June 28, the Blink-182 musician was brought by ambulance to a hospital in Los Angeles with wife Kourtney Kardashian by his side.
 Following his medical emergency, Travis shared an update with fans about his health on July 2.

 "I went in for an endoscopy Monday feeling great.
 But after dinner, I developed excruciating pain and have been hospitalized ever since," he wrote on his Instagram Story.
 "During the endoscopy, I had a very small polyp removed right in a very sensitive area, usually handled by specialists, which unfortunately damaged a critical pancreatic drainage tube.
 This resulted in severe life threatening pancreatitis."